 Some women who have saline implants can have them removed under local anesthesia if Dr. Hasen doesn’t remove the capsule along with the implant.
 Typically, however, explant surgery is combined with a breast lift to give the breasts a more attractive shape.
 Implants stretch the breast skin and breasts will look significantly different once the implants are removed.

 The cost of breast implant removal surgery varies from patient to patient, depending on each situation.
-In South Florida, the average cost of the procedure according to RealSelf is between $7,000 and $8,000.
+For our Fort Myers and Naples patients, the price of breast implant removal typically ranges from $14,000 to $17,875.
 Keep in mind that is an average and each procedure is different.
 For example, an en bloc capsulectomy will cost more than only removing the implants.
 We offer financing options and your health insurance may pay some or all of the cost if a primary care physician determines removing the implants is a medically necessary procedure.

 Take the First Step

 Getting breast implants removed is a significant decision.
 To learn more about your options, request a consultation with Dr. Hasen using the online form, or call (239) 262-5662 to schedule an appointment.
 Women considering cosmetic breast surgery travel from throughout southern Florida, including North Naples, Bonita Springs, and Punta Gorda, to have Dr. Hasen perform their procedures.